Glossary

 An application that implements our APIs.

-With a closed-loop withdrawal, you can send funds to an account that your user has previously made a deposit from.
+Paying into the same account that your user has previously made a payment from.

 credentials